RaiderRobotics/FRC-LCD-Display/README.md

 :large_blue_diamond: The source code here demonstrates how to set up a 4x20 LCD panel display with the Roborio (for FRC First Robotics Competition).

+All you have to do to use it is add the code that I've written, and then run the command `LCDwriteString(String s, int line);` where String s is the string to write to the display, and int line is line number (1-4).

 -------------------
 ##  First the hardware: